Xeli/flink-k8s/README.md

 ## How does it work
 We have 3 kubernetes resources:
- * A jobmanager service
+ * A service
- * A jobmanager deployment
+ * A flink-job deployment
  * A taskmanager deployment

  ![flink-k8s-overview](k8s-overview.png)